 With the simplified tasting recommended by us, it is not a question of getting lost in details that are difficult to perceive but to find out the striking, dominant characteristics of a coffee and compare your normally prepared coffee with them.

 Differences to professional tasting

 As for sensory perception, you shouldn’t make excessive demands on yourself.
-In order to perceive defects such as musty, moldy, earthy, fermented etc. (which should not appear in your roasted coffee anyway) or positive properties such as flowery, vinous, berry, citrus-fruity and with a light chocolate aftertaste etc. in terms of aroma and taste a very experienced tongue and nose.
+To perceive defects such as musty, mouldy, earthy, fermented etc. (which should not appear in your roasted coffee anyway) or positive properties such as flowery, vinous, berry, citrus-fruity and with a light chocolate aftertaste etc. in terms of aroma and taste a very experienced tongue and nose.